31deepti/algorithm-visualizer/README.md

 - 📊 **Sorting Algorithms** — Bubble Sort, Merge Sort, Quick Sort, Insertion Sort, Selection Sort
 - 🗺️ **Pathfinding Algorithms** — Dijkstra's, A\*, BFS, DFS
+- 🔀 **View Toggle** — switch between Sorting and Pathfinding from the top navigation
 - ▶️ **Real-time Step-by-Step Animation** — watch every comparison, swap, and node visit
 - ⏯️ **Pause / Resume** — stop the animation at any point and continue from where you left off
 - 🎚️ **Speed Control** — adjust animation speed from very slow to very fast using a slider
 - ✍️ **Custom Input** — enter your own array values for sorting visualization
+- 🎲 **Random Array Generator** — generate random arrays with configurable length (default 20)
 - 🧱 **Wall Drawing** — click and drag on the grid to place or remove walls
-- 🔵🔴 **Draggable Start / End Nodes** — reposition the source and destination on the pathfinding grid
+- 🔵🔴 **Draggable Start / End Nodes** — move source and destination points directly on the grid
-- 🔄 **Reset & Randomize** — reset to initial state or generate a new random array / grid at any time
+- 🔄 **Reset Controls** — reset playback and clear walls in pathfinding
 - 🏁 **Shortest Path Trace** — highlights the final optimal path after the algorithm completes
+- 🖥️ **Desktop Layout** — fixed desktop layout (no responsive/mobile mode)

 ---